SynBioDex/libSBOLj/README.md

        ]
     ]

-This format is only intended for presentation purposes and not to exchange libSBOL structures and the library does not provide any means to read this syntax.
+This format is only intended for presentation purposes and not to exchange libSBOLj structures and the library does not provide any means to read this syntax.